danielfett/yesses/README.md

   - client must choose the cipher suite, not the server (Protocol TLSv1)
   - client must choose the cipher suite, not the server (Protocol TLSv1.1)
   - client must choose the cipher suite, not the server (Protocol TLSv1.2)
+  - must not support DHE-RSA-AES128-SHA
+  - must not support AES256-SHA256
+  - must not support ECDHE-RSA-DES-CBC3-SHA
+  - must not support AES256-SHA
+  - must not support DHE-RSA-AES256-SHA
+  - must not support AES128-SHA256
+  - must not support AES128-SHA
+  - must not support ECDHE-RSA-AES128-SHA
+  - must not support AES128-GCM-SHA256
   - must not support ECDHE-RSA-AES128-SHA256
-  - must not support DHE-RSA-AES256-SHA
+  - must not support EDH-RSA-DES-CBC3-SHA
   - must not support ECDHE-RSA-AES256-SHA384
+  - must not support DHE-RSA-AES128-SHA256
   - must not support DHE-RSA-AES256-SHA256
-  - must not support AES128-SHA
   - must not support DES-CBC3-SHA
+  - must not support DHE-RSA-DES-CBC3-SHA
   - must not support AES256-GCM-SHA384
-  - must not support AES128-GCM-SHA256
-  - must not support AES256-SHA256
-  - must not support DHE-RSA-AES128-SHA256
-  - must not support EDH-RSA-DES-CBC3-SHA
-  - must not support DHE-RSA-DES-CBC3-SHA
-  - must not support AES128-SHA256
-  - must not support AES256-SHA
-  - must not support ECDHE-RSA-AES128-SHA
-  - must not support ECDHE-RSA-DES-CBC3-SHA
   - must not support ECDHE-RSA-AES256-SHA
-  - must not support DHE-RSA-AES128-SHA
-  - must support ECDHE-RSA-CHACHA20-POLY1305
-  - must support TLS_AES_256_GCM_SHA384
   - must support TLS_AES_128_GCM_SHA256
   - must support TLS_CHACHA20_POLY1305_SHA256
+  - must support TLS_AES_256_GCM_SHA384
+  - must support ECDHE-RSA-CHACHA20-POLY1305
   - HSTS header not set
-  - certificate lifespan to long
+  - certificate lifespan too long (is 1103, should be less than 730)
   - OCSP stapling must be supported
 TLS-Validation-Fail-Domains: []
 TLS-Vulnerability-Domains: []